What's New in Dynamics 365 and Power Platform — 2026 Release Wave 1

 It still makes mistakes, but it has crossed the threshold from "interesting experiment" to "saves me 20 minutes per flow."
 Always review what it generates.

-- Content Security Policy headers configurable from the admin center
+- Content Security Policy headers have configurable defaults from the admin centre

-- Granular table permissions with column-level security for portal users
+- Table permissions with column-level security exist for portal users via Dataverse's standard column security profiles

 Environment Groups and Managed Environments